Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Determinant of cohomology and Deligne pairings

-\begin{thm} \cite[Theorem 4.2]{Duc} There exists a unique way to assign to each flat, projective, finitely presented morphism $\pi:X\to Y$ of relative dimension $n$ with $Y$ admissible a polynomial structure of degree $n+1$ on $\la_{X/Y}:\cP(X)\to\cP(Y)_\Q$ with the following properties: \begin{itemize} \item[(i)] it commutes with base change; \item[(ii)] it coincides with the above one when $n=0$; \item[(iii)] for any relative effective divisor $D$ on $X$, the polynomial structures on $\la_{X/Y}$ and $\la_{D/Y}$ are compatible with the canonical restriction isomorphism
+\begin{thm} \cite[Theorem 4.2]{Duc} There exists a unique way to assign to each flat, projective, finitely presented morphism $ f:X\to Y$ of relative dimension $n$ a polynomial structure of degree $n+1$ on $\la_{X/Y}:\cP(X)\to\cP(Y)_\Q$ with the following properties: \begin{itemize} \item[(i)] it commutes with base change; \item[(ii)] it coincides with the above one when $n=0$; \item[(iii)] for any relative effective divisor $Z$ on $X$, the polynomial structures on $\la_{X/Y}$ and $\la_{Z/Y}$ are compatible with the canonical restriction isomorphism

-\end{itemize} \end{thm} More precisely, \cite[Theorem 4.2]{Duc} proves the existence of a canonical $(n+2)$-cube structure on $\la_{X/Y}$, which yields (and is probably equivalent to) a polynomial structure of degree $n+1$ on $\la_{X/Y}$, as discussed in \S\ref{sec:polyfunc}.
-Stricty speaking, the proof of Theorem~\ref{thm:duc} assumes $X$ and $Y$ to be locally noetherian, but all the arguments apply to the valuative case as well, once Corollary~\ref{cor:perfect} is available.
+\end{itemize} \end{thm} More precisely,~\cite[Theorem 4.2]{Duc} proves the existence of a canonical $(n+2)$-cube structure on $\la_{X/Y}$, which yields (and is probably equivalent to) a polynomial structure of degree $n+1$ on $\la_{X/Y}$, as discussed in \S\ref{sec:polyfunc}.
+Stricty speaking, the proof of Theorem~\ref{thm:duc} assumes $X$ and $Y$ to be locally Noetherian, but all the arguments apply in the general case, once Theorem~\ref{thm:perfect} and Proposition~\ref{prop:reg} are available.
 Since a polynomial structure of degree $n+1$ on $\la_{X/Y}$ is by definition a multi-additive structure on the $(n+1)$-st difference

-and we can thus define the \emph{Deligne pairing} as the functor $\cP(X)^{n+1}\to\cP(Y)_\Q$ that takes line bundles $L_0,\dots,L_n$ on $X$ to the $\Q$-line bundle
+and we can thus define the \emph{Deligne pairing} as the functor $\cP(X)^{n+1}\to\cP(Y)_\Q$ that takes line bundles $L_0,\ldots,L_n$ on $X$ to the $\Q$-line bundle

-\begin{thm} The Deligne pairing satisfies the following properties. \begin{itemize} \item[(i)] it is multi-additive, symmetric, and commutes with base change; \item[(ii)] for each relative effective Cartier divisor $D$ on $X$, we have canonical multi-additive functorial isomorphisms
+\begin{thm} The Deligne pairing satisfies the following properties. \begin{itemize} \item[(i)] it is multi-additive, symmetric, and commutes with base change; \item[(ii)] for each relative effective Cartier divisor $Z$ on $X$, we have canonical multi-additive functorial isomorphisms

-\item[(iii)] if $f:X'\to X$ is a finite flat of degree $e$, then we have canonical functorial isomorphisms
+\item[(iii)] if $g:X'\to X$ is a finite flat of degree $e$, then we have canonical functorial isomorphisms

 \end{itemize} \end{thm} \begin{proof} (i) follows directly from Theorem~\ref{thm:duc}.
-Given $D$ as in (ii), taking the $n$-th iterated difference of the restriction isomorphism
+Given $Z$ as in (ii), taking the $n$-th iterated difference of the restriction isomorphism

 yields

 which is isomorphic to